 Some other features include:

-Choosing the Best WordPress Maintenance Mode Plugin for You
+Choosing the Best WordPress Maintenance Mode Plugin of 2022

 When choosing the best WordPress maintenance mode page for you, simply think about the goal for your page.

-For instance, during your site maintenance, is it important that you still maintain visitor interaction, or are you looking to still capture potential customers to purchase your services or products once your site is restored?
-Considering the goals for your maintenance page beforehand will assist you in knowing what features to look for in your maintenance page plugin for optimum results.
+For instance, during your site maintenance, is it important that you still maintain visitor interaction?
+Or are you looking to simply capture potential customers to purchase your services or products once your site is restored or online?